How to Bring a Spouse to the USA

 Immigration process for a non-US spouse living abroad

-The Immigration process for a non-US spouse can take up to two and a half years.
+According to immigration lawyers who write for us on law, the Immigration process for a non-US spouse can take up to two and a half years.
 During this time, the non-US spouse must remain outside of the U.S. and must maintain a valid visa.
 During this time, the non-US spouse may not be permitted to return to the country until the petition is approved.

 The process begins with filing a petition with the USCIS, and then attending a visa interview at a US consulate abroad.
 The specific process varies, so you should consult an immigration attorney.
 This person will guide you through the complex process, so that you won't be under any unnecessary stress.